enviodev/docs/docs/HyperIndex/terms-of-service.md

 5. **Termination**

    Envio reserves the right to terminate user accounts or suspend access to our services at our discretion.
-Users will be notified in advance of any such actions, unless deemed necessary for security or legal reasons.
+Users will be notified in advance of any such actions unless deemed necessary for security or legal reasons.

 6. **Governing Law and Dispute Resolution**